Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 3. Open your Class attendance page and see who’s booked to come to the studio and online

-4. Create a live streaming url for the class on any of the live streaming channel
+4. Create a live streaming URL for the class on any of the live streaming channels

-5. Use the [Email] feature on the page to send an email with the live streaming url 5 mins before the Class starts
+5. Use the email feature on the page to send the live streaming URL 5 minutes before class starts.

 Send Us a Message